 The behaviour of the robot is represented by a policy $\pi$ that defines a probability distribution over actions in every state $s \in S$: $\pi(s) = \{\pi(s,a);a \in A\} = \{Pr(a|s);a \in A\}$.
 The quality of a policy is measured by the amount of rewards it enables the robot to collect over the long run.
 The amount of cumulative rewards expected when starting from a state $s$ and following a policy $\pi$ is given by the state-value function and is written

-Another form of value function, called action-value function and noted $Q^{\pi}$, provides a more directly exploitable information than $V^{\pi}$ for decision-making, as the agent has directly access to the value of each possible decision:
+Another form of value function, called action-value function and noted $Q^{\pi}$, provides more directly exploitable information than $V^{\pi}$ for decision-making, as the agent has direct access to the value of each possible decision: